smartherd/TypeScript-Fudamentals/README.md

 # TypeScript-Fudamentals
-Learn TypeScript by creating a Game
+Learn TypeScript by creating a Game.